Minsk Automobile Plant: Organization

 At some points of its history, MAZ was "united" with another heavy automobile company - BELAZ also located in Minsk area.

 In 1991, a division specialising in heavy wheeled military vehicles was spun off into a separate business, MZKT.

 MAZ is 100% state-owned company.

 Products

 Among other products, MAZ city buses (see pictures below) are operating throughout Belarus, as well as in Russia, Ukraine, Poland, Bosnia and Herzegovina, Romania, Serbia, Latvia and Estonia.

 In Serbia, working in cooperation with a local-based company BIK (Bus industries Kragujevac), a production of gas-powered buses named BIK-203 has been agreed, which are based on the platform of MAZ-203 model.

 MAZ-MAN

 In 1997, together with MAN, a joint Belarusian-German company JSC MAZ-MAN, was set up, which by 1998 had established full-scale production of heavy vehicles, using the F90 MAN cabs introduced 1986 and replaced in 1994.
-While production of tractors for international trade with 4x2 and 6x4 chassis layouts was a stated goal, development of exhaust gas regulations within the EU turned this into a illusion.
+While production of tractors for international trade with 4x2 and 6x4 chassis layouts was a stated goal, development of exhaust gas regulations within the EU turned this into an illusion.